pmean/build-website/text/01/descriptive-01.md

 Further statistical analysis shows that the average age is 29 in the NG tube group and 25 in the bottle group, a difference of 4 years.

-We also should examine the relationship between mother\'s age and duration of breast feeding.
+We also should examine the relationship between mother's age and duration of breast feeding.
 The following scatterplot shows a slight tendency for older mothers to breast feed longer.

 ![](../../../web/images/01/descriptive-0108.gif)
 height="256"}

-As with delivery type, we we should be careful to adjust for mother\'s age in any comparison of the two feeding groups.
+As with delivery type, we we should be careful to adjust for mother's age in any comparison of the two feeding groups.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Descriptive statistics](../category/DescriptiveStatistics.html).